HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

 ## Ethereum

-Ethereum came after Bitcoin and is the first blockchain with a Turing complete on-chain runtime environment, called the Ethereum Virtual Machine (EVM).
+Ethereum came after Bitcoin and is the first blockchain with a Turing-complete on-chain runtime environment, called the Ethereum Virtual Machine (EVM).

 EVM smart contracts are simpler than (E)UTXO smart contracts, because *state* mutations are performed directly, instead of perfoming validation and transaction building as two separate processes.